yetulaxman/linux-2/_tutorials/04b-port-forward-rstudio.md

 ## Learning objectives

-In this session you will learn how to:
+In this short session you will learn how to:
 - Perform port mapping (or port forwarding) using rstudio app
 - Get familiar with running rstudio